Fellowship Requirements for NIPDD

 All elements of the fellowship must be completed in order to receive the Certificate of Completion.
-The elements include attendance at all three sessions including full attendance at either the Workshop for Directors of Family Medicine Residencies (PDW) or the Residency Program Solutions (RPS) Workshop and completion of three required projects: an academic project, a financial project, and an annual report presentation.
+The elements include attendance at all three sessions including full attendance at the AAFP's Residency Leadership Summit and completion of required projects.

 Additional elements of the program include the following: